maggie-megan/TikTok-project-2026-2027-group1/README.md

 - Mohammadjavad Ghandibaghbanzadeh

 ## The goal of the project
+Clean and analyze data, learn how to collaborate in data analytics and github.

 ## Explain how to set up the environment / install dependencies